The humble saddlebag is one of those items in cycling that really didn’t need to become controversial – but has somehow managed to do so.

-The ‘Dual’ sits in the centre of Arundel’s offerings – the ‘Uno’ being the smallest and the ‘Tubi’ the largest.
+The ‘Dual’ sits in the center of Arundel’s offerings – the ‘Uno’ being the smallest and the ‘Tubi’ the largest.

 Sitting nearly beneath the saddle using Velcro fastenings, this option promises space for two inner tubes and Co2 canisters – though of course you could opt for one tube and a handy couple of tools.
 The capacity is 0.4 litres, at a weight of 62 grams.

-The oval retro styling is attractive, though we thought a little more waterproofing would take this saddlebag closer to perfection.
+The oval retro styling is attractive, but we thought a little more waterproofing would take this saddlebag closer to perfection.

 Blackburn Outpost seat pack

 Can this really be classed as a saddlebag?
 Highly debatable.
-But for those looking for large capacity – in this case 11 litres – then the Outpost from Blackburn is worth a look.
-The bag hooks onto the saddle and seat post, and features a Nylon outer and removal inner dry sack to keep your kit in good condition.
+But for those looking for large capacity — in this case, 11 liters — then the Outpost from Blackburn is worth a look.
+The bag hooks onto the saddle and seat post, and features a Nylon outer and removal inner dry bag to keep your kit in good condition.

 We found the size sufficient, and noted it also kept muck and spray off our own back — much like a mudguard.
 The max load weight is 4.5kg (the pack itself weight 468 grams), and this option is not recommended for use with carbon seat posts.